 This special right triangles calculator will help you solve the chosen triangle's measurements in a blink of an eye.
 Select the triangle you need and type the given values – the remaining parameters will be calculated automatically.

-This special right triangles are right triangles for which simple formulas exist.
+The special right triangles are right triangles for which simple formulas exist.
 That allows quick calculations, so you don't need to use the Pythagorean theorem or some advanced method.
-Scroll down to read more about special right triangles formulas and rules.
+Scroll down to read more about special right triangle formulas and rules.

 Special right triangles 45 45 90

 Another famous special right triangle is the triangle.
 It's the only possible right triangle that is also an isosceles triangle.
 Also, it's the shape created when we cut the square along the diagonal:

 Curious about this triangle's properties?
 Please look at our 45° 45° 90° triangle calculator.

 Other special right triangles

 Many special right triangles exist, below you'll find the ones implemented in our tool: